ICRR Variables and Data Dictionary

 A delphi panel comprised of experts globally (see list below) in CR registries, quality indicators and delivery in low-resource settings has worked together to develop this variable list and data dictionary for the ICRR.

-Click here for a summary of how the data dictionary was developed (full details to be made available soon).
+Click here for a summary of how the data dictionary was developed, as well as the registry itself.

 You will see in the file the source of data (program or patient) in blue font, and assessment point (pre CR, post-CR or 1 year) in yellow highlight.
 Please note there is also a program survey which assesses structural program indicators (see here) to reduce any redundancy in variables to enter.

 The list of variables was first generated by collating variables from existing registries, as listed at the bottom of this page.
 In a first round, delphi panelist rated each of ~36 variables on several domains and suggested potential additional variables.
 On a call, consensus was reached on what variables to exclude and add.
 In a second round, panelists provided input on the definition of each variable, and the indicators for dashboards.
 A month-long public comment period ensued.
 In the final list, there are 13 program-reported variables and 16 patient-reported for the ICRR (12 of which are assessed at 3 time points, namely pre-CR, post-CR and 1 year from pre).